sisap-challenges/sisap-challenges.github.io/2026/index.md

 - Container specifications: 8 virtual CPUs, 24 GB of RAM, the dataset will be mounted read-only into the container.
 - Wall clock time for the entire task: 8 hours.
 - Dataset: NQ (Natural questions) dataset (from BEIR, https://github.com/beir-cellar/beir) embedded with SPLADE-v3, around 2.68M documents with 30,522 (sparse) dimensions.
+File: `nq.h5`.
 - Similarity is measured by the dot product.
 - The goal is to compute for each query the k=30 nearest neighbors.
 - Operating point: Fastest search time that achieves an average recall (defined as the fraction of true closest returned) of at least 0.9.
 - We provide a development dataset; the evaluation will run on the same dataset vectors with queries that are computed with the same underlying model.
+- **Smaller development dataset**: We also provide a smaller dataset based on FIQA (Financial Question Answering) for development purposes.
+  - File: `fiqa-dev.h5`
+  - Size: 57k sparse vectors, 30,522 dimensions (SPLADE-v3 model)
+  - Queries: 6,648 development queries
+  - This dataset is useful for quick prototyping and testing of indexing structures before moving to the full NQ dataset.

 ### Test Data, Queries, Number of Hyperparameters: